Andcool-Systems/File-uploader/README.md

 | 3          | Wrong password                                         | Incorrect password                                |
 | 4          | User not found                                         | Username not found                                |

-`POST https://fu.andcool.ru/api/refresh_token` — Refreshes the token.
+`POST https://fu.andcool.ru/api/refresh_token` — Refreshes the token.<br>
-Request limit per minute: 10 times
+Request limit per minute: 10 times<br>
-The request body includes the `accessToken` field containing only the token (without Bearer).
+The request body includes the `accessToken` field containing only the token (without Bearer).<br>
-Successful execution returns a `200` status code along with the `accessToken` field in the request body, containing the new token.
+Successful execution returns a `200` status code along with the `accessToken` field in the request body, containing the new token.<br>

 #### Possible Errors
 | errorId    | message                                                | Reasons                                           |